 Sewell Barn Theatre

-The Sewell Barn Theatre, a hidden gem in the heart of Norwich’s cultural landscape, boasts a history as rich and diverse as the performances that grace its stage.
-Originally, this historic site served as the barn of Clare House, owned by the benevolent Philip Sewell, from 1864 to 1906.
+The Sewell Barn Theatre is one of Norwich’s hidden gems, with a fascinating history that’s just as rich as the performances on its stage.
+It originally served as the barn for Clare House, the home of Philip Sewell, who lived there from 1864 to 1906.

 See what’s on the Sewell Barn Theatre here.